debezium/debezium-design-documents/DDD-36.md

 }
 ```

-If we can achieve this, the `lastWrittenWatermark` would be tracked in the offsets and JMX metrics.
+If achievable, the `lastWrittenWatermark` would be tracked in the offsets and JMX metrics.

 ### Queue 1 - LogMiner Raw Data

 Queue 1 is an immutable, append-only audit log of everything Oracle LogMiner has produced.
-It serves two primarily roles:
+It serves two primary roles:

 1. **Inter-thread transport**: Thread 2 will read from it to process transactions.
 2. **Audit Log**: This can be retained for debugging purposes or the ability to replay events.